openaddresses/machine/docs/install.md

 -----------------

-You can edit a local copy of OpenAddresses code with working tests by installing everything onto a [Vagrant virtual machine](https://www.vagrantup.com).
-We recommend using a dedicated virtual machine for development; our Chef script installs servers, packages, and other configuration that may disrupt other uses of an Ubuntu machine.
+You can edit a local copy of OpenAddresses code with working tests by installing everything onto a local virtual machine using [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com).
 This process should take about 10-20 minutes depending on download speed.

 1. Download and install [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com) on your development machine.
 Both are available as separate installs, or as [part of Homebrew](https://brew.sh).